About David

 Pioneering Immersive Learning

-David Neville, PhD, MS, works at the intersection of humanistic scholarship, immersive technology, and instructional design — integrating theory, technical practice, and pedagogy to chart the future of Digital Humanities education.
-With more than 30 years in higher education, he blends scholarly depth, digital fluency, and instructional innovation to help institutions realize the potential of Extended Reality (XR), Generative Artificial Intelligence (GenAI), and hybrid curriculum design.
+David Neville, PhD, MS, works at the intersection of humanistic scholarship, immersive technology, and instructional design.
+With more than 30 years in higher education, he helps institutions use extended reality (XR), generative AI, learning analytics, and hybrid curriculum design to create more experiential, accessible, and meaningful learning environments.

 For over a decade, David has been at the forefront of digital innovation in the humanities.
-As a Digital Liberal Arts Specialist at Grinnell College, he brought emerging technologies into classrooms across disciplines.
-He also founded the Immersive Experiences Lab, where faculty and students collaborated on projects in Virtual Reality (VR) design, interactive storytelling, and hybrid pedagogy.
-The lab became a proving ground for how immersive media transforms the study of culture, history, and language.
+As Digital Liberal Arts Specialist at Grinnell College, David brought emerging technologies into classrooms across disciplines and founded the Immersive Experiences Lab, where faculty and students collaborated on projects in virtual reality (VR), interactive storytelling, digital cultural heritage, and hybrid pedagogy.
+The lab became a proving ground for how immersive media can transform the study of culture, history, language, and human experience.

 Bridging Disciplines, Leading Change

-David’s background spans Medieval Studies, German, Computer Science, and Instructional Design, a mix that fuels both scholarship and innovation.
+David’s background spans Medieval Studies, German Studies, computer science, immersive media, and instructional design.
 He has produced more than 90 publications, projects, and presentations in digital and spatial humanities, XR, game-based learning, second language and culture acquisition, and hybrid education.
-His current research explores how immersive environments deepen humanistic inquiry, facilitate second language and culture acquisition, and support narrative-driven experiential learning.
+His current research explores how immersive environments deepen humanistic inquiry, support narrative-driven experiential learning, and expand access to cultural heritage.

 David holds a PhD in German Language and Literature from Washington University in St. Louis and an MS in Instructional Technology and Learning Sciences from Utah State University.
-To complement this background and ensure the successful, on-time delivery of complex initiatives such as NEH-funded projects, he brings specialized expertise in formal project leadership and Agile methodologies.
-He has completed the Google Project Management Certificate and is preparing for the CAPM credential, reinforcing his ability to lead cross-functional teams and apply data-driven, outcomes-focused approaches in the Digital Humanities.
+He has also completed the Google Project Management Certificate and is preparing for the Certified Associate in Project Management (CAPM) certification, strengthening his ability to lead complex, cross-functional initiatives using formal project management and Agile methods.

-Service to the profession is central to David’s work, actively shaping the future of the Digital Humanities.
-His contributions include serving as a founding member of the international Plus Ultra Collective (PUC), a non-profit organization dedicated to integrating humanistic studies with technology to preserve cultural materials and advance public understanding, and as a Senior Editorial Board Member for the International Journal of Emerging and Disruptive Innovation in Education: VISIONARIUM.
-He is also an active member of EDUCAUSE.
-In these capacities, David helps define emerging standards for immersive learning, ethical technology integration, and interdisciplinary research design, demonstrating a strong national and international reputation that directly supports the field’s growth.
+Service to the profession is central to David’s work.
+He is a founding member of the international Plus Ultra Collective, a nonprofit organization dedicated to integrating humanistic studies with technology to preserve cultural materials and advance public understanding.
+He also serves as a Senior Editorial Board Member for the International Journal of Emerging and Disruptive Innovation in Education: VISIONARIUM and is an active member of EDUCAUSE.

 Adventures Off the Clock

 Outside his professional life, David draws energy from weightlifting, bass guitar, and gravel cycling.
-His Salsa Fargo, Alsviðr, carried him through Prairie Burn 100 and RAGBRAI 2025, and he is already planning a bikepacking tour across Northern Europe.
-His passion for endurance cycling, music, and strength training mirrors the same curiosity and persistence he brings to his professional work: pushing limits, finding rhythm, and exploring new terrain.
-If your institution is ready to push limits and imagine new possibilities for the Digital Humanities, David is ready to help build the future with you.
+His Salsa Fargo, Alsviðr, carried him through Prairie Burn 100 and RAGBRAI 2025, and he is already planning a bikepacking tour across Northern Europe and Iceland.
+That same mix of endurance, curiosity, and disciplined exploration shapes his professional work: pushing limits, finding rhythm, and building new pathways for learning.
+If your institution is ready to imagine new possibilities for the digital humanities, David is ready to help build the future with you.

 (Render by David Neville / Meadhall hearth in Blender)